 1. The Dark Genome

-This has led to spinning off "Foresight Biotech Pvt Ltd", a drug discovery company.
+This has led to the spinning of "Foresight Biotech Pvt Ltd", a drug discovery company.

 developing a national policy framework towards responsible innovation

-For more details, you may download Synthetic Biology foresight document HERE The project was funded by Department of Biotechnology, Govt. of India.
+For more details, you may download the Synthetic Biology Foresight document HERE The project was funded by the Department of Biotechnology, Govt. of India.

 6. Panda B, PK Dhar.
 Running and managing shared resources for scientific research: A model from biofoundry.
 Asian

 5. Verma N, PK Dhar.
 Navigating the technology landscape in Synthetic Biology Asian Biotech Dev.
 Review 2021: 23 (3), 13-21

 4. Sathyarajan S, B. Pisupati, N.Verma, PK Dhar.
 Regulating risks in synthetic biology.
 Asian Biotech Dev.
 Review 2021: 23 (3)